magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/peace_evening-sitting.md

 compassion for you.
 Some people might feel uneasy and think that I’m just scolding them.
 Really, I’m not just scolding you for its own sake, I’m helping to point out where you are going wrong, so that you know.
-Some people might think, is just telling us off,’ but it’s not like that.
+Some people might think, *Luang Por* is just telling us off,’ but it’s not like that.
 It’s only once in a long while that I’m able to come and give a talk – if I were to give talks like this every day, you would really get upset!
-But the truth is, it’s not you who gets upset, it’s only the that are upset.
+But the truth is, it’s not you who gets upset, it’s only the *kilesā* that are upset.
 I will say just this much for now.